Frequently Asked Questions

 - Possible selection for participation in the Cañada College Research Conference and/or the Bay Area Honors Symposium

 Honors Contract Questions:

 How do I complete the Honors Contract?
 There are two steps to follow: (1) Submit an Honors Contract Proposal and (2) Complete and sign the Honors Project Completion Form.
-The proposal must be submitted online by week 9 of the semester.
+The proposal must be submitted online by the start of week 8 of the semester.
 The Honors Project Completion Form must be signed by the faculty member and the student and submitted by end of the semester (no later than finals week).

 What should I know about an Honors Contract?

 - The course must be transferable to be eligible for an Honors contract.